Final 13 WCC report

 Herself a tech entrepreneur from Africa, Rebecca Enonchong, CEO of Apps Tech, has personally experienced how developing countries tend to be seen as recipients of innovation as opposed to creators.
 “And this is so obviously not true.
 It is all a matter of harnessing the existing talent and safeguarding their accomplishments.
 This means, more than anything, developing the policies and mechanisms to protect MSMEs when in competition with big corporations.
 Because the current reality is that these companies end up simply ‘out-lawyering’ and ‘out-expensing’ them,” said Ms Enonchong.

 “They are really two different worlds,” said Piotr Stryszowski, Senior Economist at the Organisation for Economic Co-operation and Development (OECD).
 “Take counterfeiting, for example: for big companies, it means less revenue, lower profits.
-For an MSME, it means an enormous risk of bankruptcy.
+For an MSME, [counterfeiting] significantly increases a deadly risk of bankrupcy.
 At a time when innovation is such a constant game-changer, we, as a society, must be able to offer efficient mechanisms to protect smaller businesses.”

 View Day Two photos from the 13th World Chambers Congress here or follow the conversation using #13WCC.